 In January 2008, Christophe Rauсk was appointed Director of the Gerard Philipp Theater in Saint-Denis.

-At the Fifth International Alexandrinsky Theater Festival, Beaumarchais’s “THE MARRIAGE OF FIGARO” (Comédie Français Theater) will be presented on October 17 and 18, 2010.
+At the Fifth International Alexandrinsky Theater Festival, Beaumarchais’s “THE MARRIAGE OF FIGARO” (Comédie Français Theater) was presented on October 17 and 18, 2010.

 I am inclined to consider this play as a fresco composed of many different stories, which, combined together, present a multi-dimensional portrait of a particular social group.
 I am in the highest degree attracted with the ambiguousness of relations between the characters, the dark side present in each of them.
 I like that Beaumarchais speaks about public phenomena and at the same time about more such private issues like matrimonial relations.